Asana (NYSE:ASAN) Issues Q2 2023 Earnings Guidance

+Asana (NYSE:ASAN – Get Rating) last released its earnings results on Thursday, June 2nd.
+The company reported ($0.30) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.36) by $0.06.
+The firm had revenue of $120.65 million during the quarter, compared to analyst estimates of $115.11 million.
+Asana had a negative return on equity of 144.13% and a negative net margin of 77.31%.
+Asana’s revenue was up 57.4% compared to the same quarter last year.
+During the same period last year, the business posted ($0.31) earnings per share.
+As a group, sell-side analysts expect that Asana will post -2.15 EPS for the current year.

-In other news, insider Eleanor B. Lacey sold 4,167 shares of the firm’s stock in a transaction on Monday, May 2nd.
+In related news, insider Eleanor B. Lacey sold 8,333 shares of the business’s stock in a transaction dated Friday, April 1st.
+The stock was sold at an average price of $40.40, for a total value of $336,653.20.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, insider Eleanor B. Lacey sold 4,167 shares of the business’s stock in a transaction that occurred on Monday, May 2nd.
 The stock was sold at an average price of $27.00, for a total value of $112,509.00.
-Following the completion of the sale, the insider now directly owns 165,076 shares in the company, valued at $4,457,052.
-The sale was disclosed in a filing with the SEC, which is accessible through this link.
-Also, insider Eleanor B. Lacey sold 8,333 shares of the company’s stock in a transaction dated Friday, April 1st.
-The stock was sold at an average price of $40.40, for a total transaction of $336,653.20.
+Following the transaction, the insider now owns 165,076 shares in the company, valued at approximately $4,457,052.
 The disclosure for this sale can be found here.
 Insiders sold a total of 16,667 shares of company stock worth $572,089 in the last 90 days.
-54.43% of the stock is owned by corporate insiders.
+54.43% of the stock is currently owned by insiders.

-Several institutional investors and hedge funds have recently modified their holdings of ASAN.
-Advisors Asset Management Inc. lifted its holdings in Asana by 47.0% in the first quarter.
-Advisors Asset Management Inc. now owns 2,715 shares of the company’s stock valued at $109,000 after buying an additional 868 shares during the period.
-Neo Ivy Capital Management bought a new stake in shares of Asana during the 4th quarter valued at $154,000.
-Cibc World Market Inc. acquired a new position in shares of Asana in the 1st quarter valued at $231,000.
-Point72 Hong Kong Ltd boosted its position in shares of Asana by 29,355.0% in the 1st quarter.
-Point72 Hong Kong Ltd now owns 5,891 shares of the company’s stock worth $235,000 after purchasing an additional 5,871 shares during the last quarter.
-Finally, NewEdge Advisors LLC grew its stake in shares of Asana by 16.9% during the fourth quarter.
-NewEdge Advisors LLC now owns 3,209 shares of the company’s stock worth $239,000 after purchasing an additional 464 shares during the period.
-92.50% of the stock is currently owned by institutional investors and hedge funds.

 About Asana (Get Rating)